Mike Stamm: Indiana University

 Stamm was coached by James Counsilman at Indiana University, where he was awarded four varsity letters in swimming from 1971-1974.
 He swam for three NCAA championship teams and four Big 10 Conference Championship teams.
 A high achiever in national and regional meets, in 1973 he captured NCAA championships in the 100 and 200 meter backstroke events.
-He was notably a 400 meter backstroke world record holder.
+He was notably a 200 meter backstroke world record holder.

 1972 Munich Olympics

 Seven members of Stamm's Indiana Swim team qualified for the Munich Olympics, and they trained at Westpoint Academy in preparation.

 As a college Sophomore at Indiana, he earned a gold medal as a member of the winning U.S. team in the finals of the men's 4×100-meter medley relay at the 1972 Summer Olympics in Munich, Germany.
 Stamm led the team off with the opening backstroke leg of the medley and stayed close to the stiff backstroke competitor Roland Matthes of the German team who held the lead and swam his leg in a world record time of 56.30.
-American Breaststroker Tom Bruce closed the small gap with the German team, giving Mark Spitz a chance to take the lead in his butterfly leg, and freestyle anchor Jerry Heidenreich to earn a comfortable lead.
+American breaststroker Tom Bruce closed the small gap with the German team, giving Mark Spitz a chance to take the lead in his butterfly leg, and freestyle anchor Jerry Heidenreich to earn a comfortable lead.
 The American team was jubilant, winning the event with a combined time of 3:48.16, with the German team second, and the Canadian team third.

-The 20-year-old Stamm also won individual silver medals in the 100-meter backstroke in a world record time of 57.70, though gold medalist Roland Mathes, who finished ahead by 1.12 seconds had also set a world record of 56.58.
+The 20-year-old Stamm also won individual silver medals in the 100-meter backstroke in a world record time of 57.70, though gold medalist Roland Matthes, who finished ahead by 1.12 seconds had also set a world record of 56.58.
 He won a second silver medal in the 200-meter backstroke.

 Records

 At that time, Stamm was the second-best backstroker in the world, behind East German Roland Matthes.
 Stamm briefly broke Matthes' world record in the 200-meter backstroke in 1970, but Matthes reclaimed it just three weeks later.
 Taking National American Athletic Union titles in 1970, Stamm set a world record of 2:06.33 in the 200 meter backstroke and 58.53 in the 100 meter backstroke.

 Stamm took a break from elite swimming to return to college and complete his degree.
 He was not selected for the finals at the 1976 Olympic team trials in Los Angeles, finishing tenth in the 100-yard backstroke, as he had provided himself too little time for a comeback after returning to swimming in 1975.
-He subsequently ended his swimming career abruptly without any chance to profit from commercial endorsements despite world records and close to eighteen years of intensive training.
+He subsequently ended his swimming career abruptly without any chance to profit from commercial endorsements despite world records and close to 18 years of intensive training.

 After graduating Indiana, he worked at a Hilton Head, South Carolina swim club as a director.
 He later settled in his hometown of San Diego in 1974 and worked a variety of jobs.
-In 1978, he set up the Mike Stamm Art Gallery in La Jolla's Village Hotel were he served as salesman, buyer, guide, and accountant.
+In 1978, he set up the Mike Stamm Art Gallery in La Jolla's Village Hotel where he served as salesman, buyer, guide, and accountant.